Kawthar1512/Express.js-RESTful-API/README.md

-# 📦 Simple Express.js REST API
+ Simple Express.js REST API (my 3mtt project)

 This is a simple RESTful API built with Express.js to demonstrate CRUD operations using an in-memory datastore.
 It includes routes for managing a list of items, each with an `id`, `name`, and `description`.